yvesh/plg_jooag_shariff/README.md

 </p>

 <h4>Usage as Shortcode</h4>
 You can put into your content or custom_html module the following shortcode: <code>{shariff}</code> .
-If you use a custom_html Module, please set the Option "Prepare Content" to Yes.
+If you use a custom_html Module, please set the Option "Prepare Content" to yes.

 <h2>Description:</h2>
 A Joomla 3 Plugin for Social Media Icons as shariff integration